-The Regional Capacity Program (RCP) is a competitive program that will provide more than \$1 billion over a thirty year period.
-The RCP replaces the Measure M Local and Regional streets and roads competitive programs (1991-2011).
+The Regional Capacity Program (RCP) (Project O) is a competitive program that will provide more than \$1 billion over a thirty year period.
+The RCP replaces the Measure M Local and Rregional streets and roads competitive programs (1991-2011).

-Although each improvement category described in this chapter has specific eligible activities, the use of RCP funding is restricted to and must be consistent with the provisions outlined in Article XIX of the State Constitution.
-In the case of any ambiguity related to Article XIX, the California State Controllers Gas Tax Guidelines will provide additional clarification.
+Although each improvement category described in this chapter has specific eligible activities, the use of RCP funding is restricted to and must be consistent with the provisions outlined in Article XIX of the State Constitution. -In the case of any ambiguity related to Article XIX, the California State Controllers Gas Tax Guidelines Relating to Gas Tax Expenditures will provide additional clarification.